BeinRain06/BeinRain06/README.md

 <br></br>
 <br>
 ### **About Me**
-I'm a Front-End Developer with skills on ReactJs, vanilla JS, CSS.
+I'm a Front-End Developer with skills on ReactJs, vanilla JS, CSS, liking art and UI/UX Design.
 >
 >Currently learning Typescript and open to Work  ̣
 ### **Experiences**
-Over 10 Years working on Electrical Engineering, fixing dwell troubleshooting, wiring building, designing electrical on AUTOCAD, ARCHICAD, as weel as electronics scheme with Proteus.
+Over 10 Years working on Electrical Engineering, fixing dwell's troubleshooting, wiring buildings, designing electrical schemes on AUTOCAD, ARCHICAD, as weel as electronics schemes with Proteus.
-Graduate in Electrical Engineering with a third Grade University Field Electrotechnis and Industrial Automation
+Graduate in Electrical Engineering with a third Grade University Field Electrotechnis and Industrial Automation .

 ### **motto**
 When your ***Why*** is Clear, the ***How*** is Easy .